top of page

 Brain Breaks - Cup Stacking

-• Objective: To improve focus and fine motor skills.
+• Objective: Improve focus and fine motor skills.

 • Materials Needed: Plastic cups.